SHAREHOLDER ENGAGEMENT POLICY

 The Company shall provide information regarding the meetings to be held and the establishment of any engagement plans or communication mechanisms as provided in section 7 below.

-The Shareholder's Office, managed by the Finance, Control and Resources Division, is a permanent information system through which shareholders who voluntarily register in its database can be informed of the current progress of the Group, all upon the terms set forth in the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors.
+The Shareholder's Office, managed by the Finance, Control and Corporate Development Division (or such division that assumes the duties thereof), is a permanent information system through which shareholders who voluntarily register in its database can be informed of the current progress of the Group, all upon the terms set forth in the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors.

 Within the framework of the Stakeholder Engagement Policy, and in order to promote shareholder participation and engagement, the Company may encourage the organisation of awareness-raising and engagement workshops in thematic areas linked to the activities of the Group, mainly in the area of the Group's sustainable development strategy, in which case it shall inform shareholders through the Shareholder's Office.

-The Company shall disseminate through the corporate website all activities intended to seek shareholder engagement in the life of the Company that are conducted in implementation of the provisions of this Policy and are directed to all shareholders.
+The Company shall disseminate through the corporate website all activities intended to seek the engagement of shareholders, and the ultimate beneficiaries to the extent appropriate, in the life of the Company conducted in implementation of the provisions of this Policy.

 The Company shall also report on the practical application of this Policy and the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors in the Activities Report of the Board of Directors and of the Committees thereof.